 For more, click here.

 Halliburton Says Has Started Internal Investigation on Iraq Work

 Halliburton Co.
 (HAL:US), the world’s second-largest oilfield services provider, has begun internal investigations into its operations in Angola and Iraq.

 The probes are looking at payments made to third-party agents related to customs matters in Angola and Iraq, as well as visa issues in Iraq, Houston-based Halliburton said Friday in a federal filing.

 Halliburton alerted U.S. Justice Department and Securities and Exchange officials during the second quarter that it had begun the inquiry after meeting with them about another internal investigation the company has under way about possible violations of the Foreign Corrupt Practices Act, or FCPA.

 Halliburton has previously said it received an anonymous e- mail in December 2010 alleging that current and former employees violated Halliburton’s own business-conduct codes and the FCPA, mainly through its dealings with an Angolan vendor.
 The e-mail has alleged “conflicts of interest, self-dealing and the failure to act on alleged violations,” Halliburton has said in federal filings.

 Duke Energy Corp.
-(DUK) directors Theresa M. Stone and John D. Baker II, who joined the board when the company took over Progress Energy Inc., resigned and called on Duke to begin the process to replace its chief executive officer.
+(DUK:US) directors Theresa M. Stone and John D. Baker II, who joined the board when the company took over Progress Energy Inc., resigned and called on Duke to begin the process to replace its chief executive officer.

 Stone and Baker, who previously served on the Progress board, announced their resignations in separate letters filed Friday with the North Carolina Utilities Commission.
 The state agency is investigating Duke’s decision to fire Bill Johnson, the former Progress CEO, within hours of completing its $17.8 billion takeover on July 2.